Welcome to Star Trek New Voyages: Phase II

 The series is being put together as a fan film project under the direction of James Cawley, who also played James T. Kirk in the New Voyages/Phase II incarnation until mid-2012.
 Starting with “Bread and Savagery”, Cawley has passed on the iconic role of Captain Kirk to the professional actor Brian Gross.
 James will however continue to helm the show as Executive Producer, making costumes etc.

 As this is a fan project and we can only work with actors who volunteer their time, it has been necessary to recast a number of actors since production began in 2003.
-There have been three “Mr Spocks” (Jeffrey Quinn, Ben Tolpin, Brandon Stacy), three “Lt.
-Uhuras” (Julienne Irons, Kim Stinger, Jasmine Pierce), four “Pavel Chekovs” (Jasen Tucker, Andy Bray, Walter Koenig and Jonathan Zungree) and three "Hikaru Sulus" (John Lim, George Takei, J.T.
-Tepnapa).
+There have been two "James T. Kirks" (James Cawley and Brian Gross), three “Mr Spocks” (Jeffrey Quinn, Ben Tolpin and Brandon Stacy), two "Dr McCoys" (John Kelley and Jeff Bond), three “Lt Uhuras” (Julienne Irons, Kim Stinger and Jasmine Pierce), five “Pavel Chekovs” (Jasen Tucker, Walter Koenig, Andy Bray, Jonathan Zungree and Brian Tubbs) and four "Hikaru Sulus" (John Lim, George Takei, J.T.
+Tepnapa and Shyaporn Theerakulstit).

 The production values are so high, that several of the original actors and crew have decided to join in and help them create the episodes.
 This includes Walter Koenig (Chekov) and George Takei (Sulu) who were able to resume their original roles in this new series.
 Other original guest stars include BarBara Luna, Eddie Paskie, John Winston and Mary Linda Rapelye as well as Denise Crosby (“Tasha Yar”, TNG) and Bill Blair who originally stared in DS9).